Kidney Transplant

 Our Expertise

 Our unparalleled experience comes from performing over 200 kidney transplants each year.
-That total exceeds 5,500 kidney transplants since the program began.
-These totals include more than 2,000 kidney transplants performed by our surgical director.
-Our surgical director is one of the most experienced kidney transplant surgeons in the country.
+That total exceeds 7,000 kidney transplants since the program began.
+These totals include more than 2,000 kidney transplants performed by our surgical director who is one of the most experienced kidney transplant surgeons in the country.

 These numbers are important because each transplant represents a patient who we have been able to help.
 This level of experience also allows us to offer kidney transplants to more complex and high-risk recipients.
 That includes those who: